 Let me clarify.
 I did eventually sign up in 2007.
 Late to the game for an otherwise early adopter of technology.
 The first few months were full of pokes, Zynga games and low resolution photos.
 I was underwhelmed.
 Then word came of companies creating Groups as a vehicle to talk to brand fanatics and potential customers.
 Shortly after, Facebook Ads and the Business Page as we know it came along.
 Then it all made sense.
 Just like Radio, Newspapers and TV before it, Facebook transitioned into a medium for advertising.

 So the Facebook of 2006 was indeed a fad.
 The idea of being a simple online directory was short lived.
 Facebook the company knew this, and pivoted quickly.
 Today, they masquerading as a social network.
-In reality, Facebook is an ad platform.
+In reality, Facebook is the world’s most advanced ad platform.